Connect With Us

 FEA (Finite Element Analysis)

-Stress Analysis is used to ensure that your structural and mechanical products will support their anticipated loads.
-Classical stress analysis (CSA) is used on common structural components when mechanical properties are known, Finite element analysis (FEA) is used on uncommon structural components whose mechanical properties are not known, or for structures that are too complex for CSA.
+FEA is used to ensure that structural and mechanical products will support their design loads.
+Classical stress analysis (CSA) is used on common structural components when mechanical properties are known.
+FEA is used on uncommon shapes whose mechanical properties are not known, or for structures that are too complex for CSA.
+When running a FEA analysis, a SolidWorks model of the product is constructed.
+This model is imported into SolidWorks Simulation, where material properties, boundary conditions and loads are applied.
+After the FEA analysis is run, stress and deflection plots, like the examples shown below, are generated.
+These stress values in these plots are compared to the product's material yield strength to ensure he product's structural integrity.

 Slideshow of FEA Analyzed Models

-The slide show below shows the FEA results from subjecting mechanical and structural components to various loads.
+The slide show below shows the FEA results of mechanical and structural components when subjected to their respective design loads.

 Tent Support Structure Stress, Load = 100 mph (161km/hr) Wind.